Finding

 catalog is the quality of the specimen when collected and the

-filtration.
+collected and hasn't been acclimated to aquarium conditions.
 Choose vendors that have a solid reputation and

 readily share information on acclimation and care.